Post: 12 HR Metrics Every CFO Should Track to Drive Business Growth in 2026

 - Segmentation power: Run the metric by department or business unit to identify where workforce density is misaligned with revenue contribution

-- Automation advantage: When pulled automatically from your HRIS and ERP, this metric updates in real time — eliminating the quarterly spreadsheet reconciliation most finance teams still do manually
+- Automation advantage: When pulled automatically from your HRIS and ERP, this metric updates in real time — eliminating the quarterly spreadsheet reconciliation most finance teams still run manually

 Verdict: The single most CFO-relevant HR metric.
 If you track nothing else from this list, track this one.